LittleBigPatcherTeam/LittleBigPatcher-for-Custom-Servers-PS3-Homebrew/README.md

 ### for digest, it looks through a list of known digests, and does the above, just find the digest string instead of http, and skip step 2

-## Patching method for main series
+## Patching method for LittleBigPlanet Karting
+it will look for the string `lbpk.ps3.online.scea.com\0`, basically the same as above just find the lbp k url string instead of http, and skip step 2

 # Building
 Youd want to use linux, or wsl on windows in order to build this, basically you need to be able to build the [Tiny3D samples](https://github.com/wargio/tiny3D/tree/master/samples/sprites2D) in order to build this.<br/>